mikf/gallery-dl/CONTRIBUTING.md

 # Welcome to gallery-dl contributing guide <!-- omit in toc -->

 Thank you for investing your time and talents in contributing to gallery-dl!
-Please note this contribution guide is in early-stages and very much a work in progress.
+Please note this contribution guide is in early stages and very much a work in progress.

 ## Code Changes